 The Regulation: MDR 2017/745

 Regulation (EU) 2017/745 (Medical Device Regulation – MDR) has been adopted on the 5th April 2017.
 It will apply to medical devices and their accessories after the transitional period ends (May 2021).

-The Regulation sets essential health and safety requirements, while additional common specification and delegated acts will be drawn up at a later stage by the Commission.
+The Regulation sets general safety and performance requirements, while additional common specification and delegated acts will be drawn up at a later stage by the Commission.
 These specifications shall be taken into account by manufacturers as well as Notified Bodies.
 These Common Specifications will exist in parallel to the Harmonized Standards and the State of the Art.

 Devices shall achieve the performance intended by their manufacturer and shall be designed and manufactured in such a way that, during normal conditions of use, they are suitable for their intended purpose.
 They shall be safe and effective and shall not compromise the clinical condition or the safety of patients.